Loving Yourself Will Help You Lose Weight

 When you notice your legs are big, you don’t go to Pinterest that second and find an extreme diet.
 Notice that you had a thought (a thought that you’ve probably had a thousand times) and that thoughts happen and you can work on them.
 Just because you don’t like something in the moment, doesn’t mean that you have to go find a solution (extreme diet) right then.

-The only way Corinne will ever get used to wearing dresses is to wear dresses and let her brain hyper-fix on her legs, redirect her brain a thousand times, learn how to accept them, and talk differently to herself.
+The only way I will ever get used to wearing dresses is to wear dresses and let my brain hyper-fix on my legs, redirect my brain a thousand times, learn how to accept them, and talk differently to myself.
 Just not wearing dresses is not helping.
-It is avoiding the conversation in her head.
+It is avoiding the conversation in my head.

 The same can be applied to having certain foods in your house.
 Don’t remove food because you’re afraid you’re going to eat it.
 If you remove it, you aren’t dealing with everything that comes up in your brain when you’re around it.
 You need to learn to be uncomfortable around it.

 I answer questions at the end of my Facebook Live above.
 Like it?
 Sign up for my free Losing for Life Kickstart Video Course for more mindset tips and motivation to get started losing weight and Subscribe to my podcast.

 You speak of the practice for your upcoming race starting soon.
 I am wondering if you have enough volunteers to work at the race or if you could use help?
 I’d be willing to come down and help.
 Can you please tell me who to contact regarding this?
 Thank you.